thomasloven/lovelace-template-entity-row/README.md

 ### Why does this look weird?

 Because you're not using it correctly.
 This is **not** a card.
 It's an entity row, and is meant to be used _inside_ the [entities card](https://www.home-assistant.io/lovelace/entities/)

+### Why doesn't toggle: true make buttons appear to control my blinds?

+Because "toggle" means a toggle.
+It's the simplest possible way to control an entity, and anything beyond that is not in the scope of this row and will not be added.

+### Why is my log flooded with template errors?

+This may happen if you use the GUI editor to edit a template based value.
+Since Home Assistant redraws the row every time you make any change to the configuration in the GUI editor, it will try to render the template every time you push a key.
+Since the template will be invalid for most of the time while you're editing it, you will get a lot of errors. \
+There's unfortunately nothing I can easily do about this behavior.

 ---